Banner with words TallinnStreets.com

 Hansu (Hans)

 Uncertain.
-TAAK gives it as the name of a former farm, but not listed as such in KNAB.
-According to Hamilton’s 3rd Law of Odonymy (see Aedvere) and the street’s year of naming (2004), it should be named after Käsu Hans (?-1715/1734), one of the earlier poets in the Estonian vernacular (writer, in fact, of the first surviving poem by an Estonian in Estonian, Tartu dialect), author of the lament where the town tells its tale of woe, Oh! ma waene Tardo liin (Oh!
-Poor Tartu town I am) in 1708, written in the middle of the Great Northern War (in the temporal rather than spatial sense, one hopes).
-Interestingly, despite Tartu then being known by its Germanized name of Dorpat, Hans uses Tardo/Tarto (according to printing[?]), derived from its original Estonian name of Tarbatu.
+TAAK gives it as the name of a former farm (which does seem to be the case), but not listed as such in KNAB.
+According to Hamilton’s 3rd Law of Odonymy (see Aedvere) and the street’s year of naming (2004), it could (should?) be named after Käsu Hans (?-1715/1734), one of the earlier poets in the Estonian vernacular and writer of the first surviving poem (1708) by an Estonian in Estonian (Tartu dialect).
+Cast in the middle of the Great Northern War, Oh! ma waene Tardo liin (Oh!
+Poor Tartu town I am), the town speaks for itself and tells its tale of woe.
+Interestingly, despite Tartu being then more commonly known by its Germanized name of Dorpat, Hans uses Tardo/Tarto (according to print version[?]), derived from its original Estonian name of Tarbatu.
 Estonian ‘t’s and ‘d’s are often interchangeable, see Hospidali.